-Currently, the applicant has offered the provision of affordable housing and special needs housing.
+Currently, the applicant is proposing a purpose built rental building with dedicated affordable housing and special needs housing units.

 Section 5.6 Family and Child-friendly Housing states an objective to address the shortage of family and child friendly housing in Esquimalt.